Have 2 days to spare in Northern Italy? Or perhaps you are looking for a unique day trip from Milan?

 And finally… espresso. 🙂 I wouldn’t go as far as saying this is my favourite thing to do in Milan or anything, but it does come pretty close.

 Whether you choose to visit Bergamo and Lecco as day trips from Milan or prefer to spend more time in each, both have many things to see and do.
 Fingers crossed I have the opportunity to spend more time in Northern Italy in the future.

 To access Bergamo directly from Bergamo city airport, you can take a direct bus to the Bergamo centre (it stops near the train station) or directly into the old town.
 Buses run approximately every 20 minutes.
 It takes only 15-minutes!

 Alternatively, you can take a taxi or Uber.
 It will take 15-minutes from Bergamo centre to the airport by taxi.

-To reach Milan from Bergamo airport, take the one hour Terravision bus.
+To reach Milan from Bergamo airport, take the one-hour Terravision bus.
 The bus also goes to and from Milan central station and costs 5 euro one-way or 9 euro return.
-Alternatively, you can take an Orio shuttle bus or one-hour taxi.
+Alternatively, you can take an Orio shuttle bus or a one-hour taxi.

 Directions to/from Milan Malpensa Airport

 From Milan, you can get a direct train from Milan Central Station to MILAN MALPENSA AIRPORT.
 This easy journey takes around 55 minutes.
-The train ticket is usually from 13 euro.
+The train ticket is usually 13 euros.

-From Bergamo city center, you would have two take the train to Milan Central Station and change for a second change to Milan Malpensa Airport.
+From Bergamo city centre, you would have two take the train to Milan Central Station and change for a second time to Milan Malpensa Airport.
 This would take around 2 hours in total.

 I take it back.
 Espresso wasn’t the best part of my 2 day Northern Italy itinerary, it was these views from the plane. 🙂